Near Optimal Alphabet-Soundness Tradeoff PCPs

 For $0<s<c\leq 1$, the problem $\GapLin[c,s]$ is the promise problem wherein the input is an instance $(X,\Eq)$ of $\Lin$ promised to either have value at least $c$ or at most $s$, and the goal is to distinguish between these two cases.
 The problem $\GapLin[c,s]$ with various settings of $c$ and $s$ will be the starting point for our reductions.

-In the proof of~\cref{thm:main}, we will use a classical result of H\r{a}stad~\cite{Hastad}, stating that for general $\Lin$ instances (i.e., without the additional condition that two equations share at most a single variable), the problem $\GapLin[1-\eps,1/q+\eps]$ is NP-hard for all constant $q\in\mathbb{N}$ and $\eps>0$.
+In the proof of~\cref{thm:main}, we will use a classical result of H\r{a}stad~\cite{Hastad}, stating that for general $\Lin$ instances (i.e., without the additional conditions that two equations share at most a single variable and each variable occurs in at most $10$ equations), the problem $\GapLin[1-\eps,1/q+\eps]$ is NP-hard for all constant $q\in\mathbb{N}$ and $\eps>0$.
 This result implies the following theorem by elementary reductions (similarly to~\cref{th: sat to 3lin}; see also~\cite[Footnote 14]{minzer2022monotonicity}): \begin{thm} There exists $s<1$ such that for every $\eta > 0$ and prime $q$, $\GapLin\left[1-\eta, s\right]$ is $\NP$-hard. \end{thm}

 In the proof of~\cref{thm:QP} we will need a hardness result for $\Lin$ with completeness close to $1$, and we will use a hardness result of Khot and Ponnuswami~\cite{KP}.
-Once again, their result does not immediately guarantee the fact that any two equations share at most a single variable, however it can be achieved by an elementary reduction.
+Once again, their result does not immediately guarantee the fact that any two equations share at most a single variable and that each variable occurs in at most $10$ equations, however it can be achieved by an elementary reduction.